03stories/openprojects-starter/Activity/README.md

 Started this Github project today as a prototype for creating a transparent and remixable form of project management.
 Doubt it's really the most comfortable way for people to get started, but may work with a bit of training.
 Naturally, it's especially useful for any projects that involve projects with code.

+## Dec 3

+Downloaded a markdown editor called MacDown.
+Just playing with some tools and editing styles for how to update the repo.
+I also, there's lots of online editing tools on Github.com.
+Noteably, they have Projects and Wikis and Pages.
+Pages may be the most useful thing, as it makes it pretty easy to put a nice UI face on your project.

+I need to think through and research more the core value of a version tracking tool.
+Perhaps the best thing going for it is the fact that it's practically the online face of open-source, and so there's lots they've learned and implemented around those needs.
+Obviously, it lends itself to programmers, but it's more or less a way to archive and share information online, which is the same fundamental activity of the other tools people use.